-There’s a sense of delight in clicking when people are engaged in their regular activities.
+There is a sense of delight in clicking when people engage in regular activities.

-I assume that you may have observed people when they are doing their work passionately.
-The dedication could be seen not only on the faces rather the body language itself expresses a lot.
+I assume that you may have observed people doing their work passionately.
+You can see the dedication on the face and in the body language.

-I am glad that I had captured the story on the Jodhpur Streets.
+I am glad that I captured the story on the Jodhpur Streets.

-Two friends could be seen where one is helping another in getting over the wall.
+There are two children in the picture, where one is helping another get over the wall.
 Then, the second one itself passes over the house wall.

 There’s satisfaction in the scene where helping each other is the only way to proceed.
 I believe that life demands the same helpful environment.

 Again, Streets remain filled with emotions, and streets have photo ideas for Instagram, too; view 9 more picture ideas.

 It’s the perspective that creates a snapshot share-worthy.

 While in Jodhpur city, you can identify numerable Insta worth locations.
 Of course, the blue city of India has streets to discover, but witnessing Sunset in Jodhpur would also be a soulful experience.